danielabar/meblog/src/markdown/homebrew-postgresql-service-not-starting-resolved.md

   - "Roll Your Own Search with Rails and Postgres: Search Engine"
 ---

 This post will cover how to troubleshoot when the postgresql service installed via Homebrew on a Mac isn't starting.
 If you work on a Mac, it's likely you use [Homebrew](https://brew.sh/) to install packages.
-In addition to installing, you can also manage services using Homebrew's [services](https://docs.brew.sh/Manpage#services-subcommand) subcommand.
+In addition to installing, you can also manage services using Homebrew's [services](https://docs.brew.sh/Manpage#services-subcommand) subcommand, a wrapper for `launchctl`.
 A common usage of the services subcommand is to start and stop databases.

 ## What's Running

 This all started when I wanted to follow along with a Rails tutorial that required scaffolding a new project with [Postgresql](https://www.postgresql.org/) as the database.
 For production projects, I prefer to setup all databases in [Docker](https://www.docker.com/) containers, but for a simple tutorial, it's fine to use a local service, which I had installed some time ago via `brew install postgresql`.

+However, I couldn't remember whether the database server was running.
 To get information about services that are currently being managed by Homebrew, use the `list` option of the `services` subcommand:

 ```
 brew services list